aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [??]

-And that’s how I found out that I have a neurological condition called aphantasia — an impaired ability to visualize in my “mind’s eye.”
+- And that’s how I found out that I have a neurological condition called aphantasia.
+- Aphantasia means that I don’t have a functioning “mind’s eye”
+- I don’t — _can’t_ — visualize images in my head

 ## (interlude)